The 25th Annual Baltimore Limb Deformity Course will be held

 Directors: Shawn Standard, MD, Janet Conway, MD, Bradley Lamm, DPM, and Noman Siddiqui, DPM

-Pre-Course: Cadaver Lab - Deformity Correction Osteotomies, Soft-Tissue Procedures, Basic Flaps, and Safe Zones for Wires and Pins
+Pre-Course: Cadaver Lab: Lower Extremity Osteotomies, Soft-Tissue Procedures, Flaps, and External Fixation Safe Zones

 Organizers: Bradley Lamm, DPM, Noman Siddiqui, DPM, and Janet Conway, MD

 This course offers a comprehensive, hands-on learning experience with instruction from renowned faculty.
 Participants will perform osteotomies, flaps and nerve decompressions.
 External fixation safe zones for wires and pins in the lower extremity will be highlighted.

 Post-Course: Charcot Foot: Advanced Taylor Spatial Frame Reconstructive Techniques